Sioux City Community School District extends free sack meal pick-up times

 SIOUX CITY -- The Sioux City Community School District has extended serving times for free sack breakfasts and lunches, available Monday through Friday, at more than 20 locations.

 All kids will receive a breakfast sack and a lunch sack to be eaten off-site.
-Meals that are served hot must be eaten within one hour or refrigerated and store safely immediately.
+Meals that are served hot must be eaten within one hour or refrigerated and stored safely immediately.

 Bryant Elementary School, 3040 Jones St., 10:45-11:45 a.m.